Income Protection For Self Employed

 • Depression and mental health conditions

-• Heart attacks & heart disease
+• Heart attacks and heart disease

 • Cancer, stroke and other serious illnesses.